nehemiah-negussie/chip8em/README.md

 To change clock speed, use the `cycleDelay` variable to edit the time in ms between cycles.

 `romFilename` is a string with the path to the .ch8 ROM filename.

+### Where to get ROMS?

+All roms I used for testing were from this repo: https://github.com/dmatlack/chip8/tree/master/roms/games.